kiranraoboinapally/java-web-dev-practice/ques.md

    -  Extract and sum the digits of a number - `extractSum.java`

 38. **Armstrong Numbers**
-   -  Check if a number is an Armstrong number (e.g., 153) - `armstrong.java`
+   -  Check if a number is an Armstrong number (e.g., 153) - `armstrongWithOutCount.java`

 39. **Sum and Product of Even and Odd Digits**
    -  For a number, sum even digits and multiply odd digits - `evenSum.java`

 40. **Largest and Smallest Digits**
-   -  Find largest and smallest digits in a number - `largestSmallestDigits.java`
+   -  Find largest and smallest digits in a number - `largestSmallestDigits.java` //pending

 41. **Reverse a Number**
-   -  Reverse a number and check if it’s a palindrome - `reverseNum.java`
+   -  Reverse a number twice(eg.,123 then 321 then 123) - `reverseNumWithOutZero.java`

 42. **Print Digits with Even Position Sum**
-   -  Print digits and sum even positions only - `digitSumEvenPositions.java`
+   -  Print digits and sum even positions only(eg.,123556 then 5+3+1) - `digitSumEvenPositions.java` //pending

 43. **Reverse with Zeros**
-   -  Reverse number but preserve zeros - `reverseNumWithZero.java`
+   -  Reverse number but preserve zeros(eg., 12300 print 12300) - `reverseNumWithZero.java`

 44. **Palindrome Check**
    -  Check if a number is a palindrome - `palindrome.java`